stephensheng2/stephensheng2.github.io/README.md

 Personal collection of random things

-Currently deployed, still working on it so contact me if you see any errors:
+Currently deployed, still working on it so contact me (through email or any other methods) if you see any errors:

  https://stephensheng2.github.io/